catdog1181074/chaingekas/README.md

 - **≥95% attribution threshold** avoids over-attribution to Chainge
 - **4-hop trace depth** balances accuracy and reach
 - **Only known CEX deposit addresses** are included
-- **Vault wallet excluded** from attribution and flow due to weak linkage

 All data is one-directional (Chainge → CEX).
 No return flows or self-custody are considered.